sdtemple/isweep/README.md

 Contact sethtem@umich.edu or Github issues for troubleshooting.

-See `misc/announcements.md` for high-level updates on this repo.

-See `misc/fixes.md` for any major bug fixes.

 See `misc/usage.md` to evaluate if this methodology fits your study.

 See `misc/cluster-options.md` for some suggested cluster options to use in pipelines.